 This article was contributed by Salka Bani of FFC partner IASP.

 To address this global issue, there have been proposals, measures and plans that individuals, public, private and non-profit entities have implemented.
-World governments have also responded to this problem by adopting consistent political measures, international treaties, and financing.
-Nevertheless, several sources indicate that human and industrial activity are responsible for pollution, global warming, and ultimately climate change.
+World governments also try to responded to this problem by adopting consistent political measures and international treaties.
+Nevertheless, several sources indicate that this is not sufficient.

 Climate technologies, like clean or green technologies, aim to improve human capacity to mitigate and adapt to climate change effects.
 For instance, carbon capture, and storage, renewable energy technologies that reduce CO2 emissions in the atmosphere.
 Climate technologies such as drought-resistant crops, early warning systems, and sea wall defenses.
 There are also the so-called ‘clean or green’ climate technologies.
 These kind of technologies, such as the renewable energy mechanisms (wind, solar and hydroelectric power) or systems, have existed for decades, yet, they should not be confused with climate technologies that in their practical use, are designed with advanced and refined techniques such as artificial intelligence, data science or more recently fusion mechanism techniques.